 They saw you coming in China.
 Confidence scheme comes in all shapes and sizes.
 They would gain your confidence and trust before attempting to defraud you.
 The sad thing is in China, because of this, it is quite difficult for us to make friends with the locals because you don’t know if they are legit.

 Scams like these can be scary.
 For instance with the Massage Parlour scam, Men would be approached on the street for normal massage services, they would naively accept it.
 Massage turned into something naughty and during that time, Massage Parlour boss would turn up and demand further payment, usually 10 times the amount you initially paid for an innocent massage.

 If you are approached by a person from out of nowhere (they are always from out of nowhere! wtf) offering help and services such as entry to a KTV/Nightclub, Massages, learning English, Tea Ceremony or just about anything… just walk away.

-Tips : If you DO think the good in people and decide to strike up conversation with these friendly, well spoken Chinese people who approached you, never let them take you to a place suggested by them.
+Tips : If you DO think the good in people and decide to strike up a conversation with these friendly, well-spoken Chinese people who approached you, never let them take you to a place suggested by them.

 How to Avoid Them

 There are many more scams and low-level crimes that occur on a daily basis to tourist in China.
 But the fundamentals are basically like the ones listed above.
 You can always practice some due diligence to protect yourself from these scams.
 Some of the things you can do when you face an unfavourable situation is to: